isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 **What does application of a Rice Licence entail?**

+Applicant of stockpile grade rice is required to participate in the **Rice Stockpile Scheme.**

 Upon application of rice licence, Applicants are required to first fulfill their Prescribed Stockpile Quantity (PSQ) in the designated warehouse storage and maintain at all times.
 Applicants are given **3-month** upon approval of licence, or their first import, whichever earlier, to meet their PSQ requirements.
 When there is no import activity within the first **3-month** of the issuance of licence, Applicants are advised to buy rice locally and to stockpile in the designated warehouse storage.

 For details regarding the Rice Stockpile Scheme such as PSQ, please refer to link (add link).